umar-anwar-sdk/zoo_fari_Dajngo_Project/README.md

-# Project Name
+# ZooFari Dajngo Project

-This project is designed for [purpose of your project].
+This project is designed for the Zoo Visiting Application.

 ## How to Use

 1. Clone the repository to your local machine.
-2. [install all requirements].
+2. Install all requirements.
-3. [This is a Web application  ].
+3. This is a Web application .

 ## Project Images